 The book and tool list for students in the Automotive Technology Program is intended to be a minimum requirement to complete the program.

-The book list will be provided with your course syllabi on your first day of school.
+Tool and book costs are approximately \$3,917.
+The book and tool list will be provided no later than the first day of class.
+The estimated price does not include mark-up for program students or sales tax.